mkoosa/dev-jobs/README.md

 - how to built modern single page aplication
 - use Vue framework with different dependencies
 - build application based on one common store
-- navigate between componenst by using routes
+- navigate between components by using routes
 - how to test app with unit tests

-### Continued development

-I am going as the next step rebuild project with type script
+- improve type script

 ## Author

 KoOsa